 He was assigned to serve as the Pastoral Assistant to Fr.
 John Kalomas at St. Andrew in Chicago in August of 2012.
 Fr.
 Stamatios was ordained to the Holy Deaconate on February 24, 2013 at St. Demetrios in Chicago and then to the Holy Priesthood at St. Andrew in Chicago on September 15, 2013, all by the hand of His Eminence Metropolitan Iakovos of Chicago.
 Fr.
 Stamatios served the parish of St. Andrew in Chicago from August 2012 to December 31, 2014.
 His Eminence Metropolitan Iakovos of Chicago appointed Fr.
 Stamatios as Dean of the Annunciation Cathedral on January 1, 2015.

 Fr.
 Stamatios married Presbytera Katerina, the daughter of Fr.
 Apostolos and Presbytera Sophia Georgiafentis, in 2012 at St. Demetrios Church in Chicago.
 Fr.
-Stamatios and Presbytera Katerina welcomed their first child, Anastasia, in July of 2014.
+Stamatios and Presbytera Katerina have three daughters, Anastasia, Sophia, and Styliani.